 In 1884 the Trinity & Sabine Timber Company platted town, and soon a hotel, blacksmith shop, several stores, and a 10-pin (bowling) alley appeared.
 Today lumber, ranching, and farming undergird economy.

 Erected 1970 by State Historical Survey Committee.
 (Marker Number 10389.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 8, 2010, by Steve Gustafson of Lufkin, Texas.
-This page has been viewed 572 times since then and 25 times this year.
+It was originally submitted on September 8, 2010, by Steve Gustafson of Lufkin, Texas.
+This page has been viewed 602 times since then and 2 times this year.
 Photos: 1, 2. submitted on September 8, 2010, by Steve Gustafson of Lufkin, Texas. • Syd Whittle was the editor who published this page.